Weston A. Cate, Jr., Fellowship

 The deadline is May 31st of even numbered years.

-Applications will be reviewed and the winner selected by the Publications and Research Committee of the Vermont Historical Society Board of Trustees.
+Applications will be reviewed and the winner selected by the Collections and Research Committee of the Vermont Historical Society Board of Trustees.
 The winner will be announced at the VHS Annual Meeting the following fall.

 The following criteria will be important in assessing applications: